-Ipod Touch The Personal ADD Assistant
+Ipod Touch The Personal ADHD Assistant

 One of the advantages of coaching adults with ADHD, is that you often have some pretty creative clients.
 One client had trouble organizing themselves while they were out of the house and generally preferred using the computer to help her manage time.

 Being a Mac person (sold them for 7 years) and knowing that she didn’t want a cell phone (so no iphone) I suggested she consider getting an ipod touch because ease of use and intuitiveness were important considerations.
 Also I asked if she usually lost her ipod, because the ipod touch is amazing, but kind of expensive, and that wasn’t a problem for her.
 She got an ipod touch it worked great for her.
-Here’s her review of it from the usefulness for an ADD time management perspective.
+Here’s her review of it from the usefulness for an adult ADHD time management perspective.

-As someone with ADD, I have trouble with time management, remembering things when I’m on the go, sticking with routines, reading the paper, (too complicated!), etc. Now that I use the iPod Touch, all of this is so much easier!
+As someone with ADHD, I have trouble with time management, remembering things when I’m on the go, sticking with routines, reading the paper, (too complicated!), etc. Now that I use the iPod Touch, all of this is so much easier!

 iCal, which is a simple calendar software, comes with the iPod touch.
 I like things to be visual, so I like that it draws in blocks of time for each event I have scheduled.
 When I’m at home, I can schedule something in on my computer and then sink it with my iPod.
 When I’m out, I can schedule on my iPod, using the keypad, and then sink it with my computer when I get home.
 I set an alarm for each event, so my iPod beeps at me and I’m never late.